Cerus Corporation (CERS)'s Financial Results Comparing With Chiasma Inc. (NASDAQ:CHMA) | New Business Observer

 Liquidity

-The Current Ratio of Cerus Corporation is 2.8 while its Quick Ratio stands at 2.5.
-The Current Ratio of rival Chiasma Inc. is 1.9 and its Quick Ratio is has 1.9.
-Cerus Corporation is better equipped to clear short and long-term obligations than Chiasma Inc.
+Cerus Corporation’s Current Ratio is 2.8 while its Quick Ratio is 2.5.
+On the competitive side is, Chiasma Inc. which has a 1.9 Current Ratio and a 1.9 Quick Ratio.
+Cerus Corporation is better positioned to pay off short and long-term obligations compared to Chiasma Inc.

-The next table highlights the shown recommendations and ratings for Cerus Corporation and Chiasma Inc.
+The following table shown below contains the ratings and recommendations for Cerus Corporation and Chiasma Inc.

 |Sell Ratings